sairamreddy2211/next123/README.md

 # Next123 - Interactive Learning Platform

-A modern Next.js learning platform that provides interactive coding experiences with problem-solving, video learning, and administrative tools for content management.
+A modern Next.js learning platform that provides interactive coding experiences with problem-solving, video learning, and comprehensive course management tools for educators and administrators.

 ## 🚀 Quick Start